 1 Separator Housing

 2 Feed Spout

 3 Separator Lid

 4 Baffle Plate

-5 Deflector
+- 5 Deflector

-6 Wire Mesh Tray
+- 6 Wire Mesh Tray

-7 Control Lever Mag.
-Valve
+- 7 Control Cable

-8 Hose Connector
+- B Hose Connector

-The separator (1) is mounted to the end of the rebound plenum.
-The deflector (5) and baffle plate (4) will stop the reflected abrasive.
+The Separator (1) is mounted to the end of the Rebound plenum.
+The deflector (5) and Baffle Plate (4) stop the reflected abrasive.

-The filter, connected to the hose connector (8) will generate an appropriate airflow within the separator so this device will separate dust from abrasive.
+The filter is connected to the Hose Connector (8) and generates an appropriate airflow within the separator as it separates dust from abrasive.

-The abrasive drops back to the storage where is has to pass a wire mesh tray (6).
-This tray (6), fitted to prevent any coarse contaminants from getting into the blast wheel.
-In order to clean the wire mesh tray it can be removed from the side.
+The abrasive drops back to the storage unit where it passes a Wire Mesh Tray (6).
+The tray prevents any coarse contaminants from getting into the blast wheel.
+To clean the wire mesh tray, remove it from the side.

-Out of this storage section, the abrasive runs via. a magnetic control valve (7) and feed spout (2) into the blast wheel.
+In this storage section, the abrasive runs through a magnetic control valve and feed spout (2) into the blast wheel.
+The valve is controlled by the Control Cable (7).